Azure/opendigitaltwins-dtdl/DTDL/Docs/en-US/DTDL.annotation.v1.md

 Such annotations do not apply to the next value, to the previous value, to the stream of values up until this point, or to any other data values.

 When a Property annotates a Telemetry, the annotation applies to the entire stream of Telemetry values:
-When the annotating Property value is updated, the new value applies to all Telemetry values sent after the update occurs and before the Property value is updated again.
+When the annotating Property value is updated, the new value applies to all Telemetry values sent after the update occurs and before the Property value is updated again; however, as mentioned above, the temporal correlation between Property updates and Telemetry values is quite loose, so care should be exercised in drawing inferences around the time a Property is changed.
 When a Property annotates another Property, if both Properties are read concurrently, the value of the annotating Property applies to the value of the annotated Property.

 As the following example shows, the Property or Telemetry that is annotated need not be defined directly in the same Interface as the ValueAnnotation.